lenopiperi/rideshare-customer-finder/README.md

-# rideshare-customer-finder
+# Rideshare Customer Finder

 THIS PROJECT IS UNDER CONTRUCTION

 The purpose of this project is to create an application that will detect individuals attempting to hail a cab or rideshare service by signalling from the side of the road.
 The intent is eventual integration into a self-driving rideshare service or as an drivers assist feature for current taxi and rideshare services.

 ## Releases
+### 1.0.0-alpha
-### 1.0.0-alpha This initial release provides users with a rudimentary front end form for submitting images.
+This initial release provides users with a rudimentary front end form for submitting images.
 These images are stored in the cloud and processed using Google Cloud Vision API.
 The result is a dict of labels that Google's ML model sees in the submitted image along with a percent confidence indicator.

 ## Upcoming Releases...